 The Make Safe Happen app addresses the difficulties that Lara, Scott and many other parents face.
 It provides parents and caregivers with room-by-room safety checklists and links to purchase recommended safety products.
 Since not all homes are the same, the app offers different solutions for different situations.

-Users can set reminders for activities like monthly smoke alarm testing or to replace smoke alarm batteries annually.
+Users can set reminders for activities like monthly smoke alarm testing, to practice a home fire drill, and to replace smoke alarm batteries annually.
 Families can also track their progress with each task they complete and receive encouragement as tasks are checked off.
 The free app is available for iOS and Android systems.

 Visit MakeSafeHappen.com to download the app!

 The Center for Injury Research and Policy (CIRP) helped bring together more than 150 people from 23 countries for Child Road Safety in the Americas: A UN Global Safety Week Regional Congress on May 7 and 8.

 The conference, held in San Jose, Costa Rica, included representatives from governments, non-governmental organizations, survivor groups, private sector organizations, medical and public health associations, development agencies and global organizations working to improve road safety.

 Dr. Gary Smith, CIRP’s founder and director, was a conference co-chair.